Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ## v1.1.0-beta.1 (2021-06-03)

 ## New Features:
-1. Ability to dispose of CallAgent and CallAgent using the new `dispose()` method to reduce memory footprint of the app
+1. Ability to dispose of CallAgent and CallAgent using the new `dispose()` method to reduce the memory footprint of the app
 Example:
 ```java
 CallClient cc = new CallClient();